 The status bar contains, on the left, information of free space on current output disk, input size, and estimated output size.
+Clicking this info string shows more detailed information about the input, output, working directory, and about features of the current archive format which has been selected.

 On the right are features OK and Cancel buttons: cancelling an operation also means discarding changes in option switches, while confirming with OK saves changes.